 What we do

-In the European Confederation of Large Families we exercise the institutional representation of these families, defending their interests, both in the public and in the private sphere.
+In the European Confederation of Large Families we exercise the institutional representation of these families, defending and improving their interests, both in the public and in the private sphere.

 Influence on public policies